amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 - supports bulk POST, PUT, and DELETE operations synchronously or asynchronously, and
 - reduces individual API calls to optimize budgets

-For more information, see the following:
+For more information, visit these resources:
 - [Action Batches](https://developer.cisco.com/meraki/api-v1/action-batches-overview/#action-batches)
 - [The GitHub Demo](https://developer.cisco.com/codeexchange/github/repo/shiyuechengineer/action-batches/)
 - [The Meraki Blog](https://meraki.cisco.com/blog/2019/06/action-batches-a-recipe-for-success/)

 ## Configuration templates

-Use a configuration template to define a standard set of network settings and apply them across multiple networks, helping you manage your network consistently and at scale
+Use a configuration template to define a standard set of network settings.
+Apply the template across multiple networks to manage your network consistently and at scale

-Configuration templates support various settings, including VLAN settings, firewall rules, and SD-WAN policies.
-These templates can be created and managed through the Meraki Dashboard.
+Use configuration templates to set up VLAN settings, firewall rules, and Software-Defined Wide Area Network (SD-WAN) policies from the Meraki dashboard.

 For more information, see [Meraki configuration templates](https://documentation.meraki.com/General_Administration/Templates_and_Config_Sync/Managing_Multiple_Networks_with_Configuration_Templates).

 ## Rate limits per organization
-You can make upto 10 requests per second per organization, regardless of the number of applications interacting with that organization.
+You can make up to 10 requests per second per organization, regardless of the number of applications interacting with that organization.

-To accommodate short bursts of activity, you can send an extra 10 requests in the first second, for a total of 30 requests in two seconds.
+To accommodate short bursts of activity, you can send an extra 10 requests in the first second.
+As a result, you can send a total of 30 requests in two seconds.

-This limit is shared across all API applications in the organization using [API authentication](https://developer.cisco.com/meraki/api-v1/authorization/), making it essential to coordinate API usage across systems.
-Monitor your organization’s request patterns to stay within rate limits.
+This limit is shared across all API applications that use [API authentication](https://developer.cisco.com/meraki/api-v1/authorization/) in the organization.
+Coordinate API usage across systems and monitor your organization’s request patterns to stay within rate limits.

 | Metric               | Value                                        |
 |-------------------------|-------------------------------------------------------------|